bihorac-LAB/Exposome/Tools/SDOH/Users/User manual.md

 # User Manual
+*Note: Please do not share any PHI information*

 ## Step 1: Preparing Input Data

 This guide outlines the steps required to prepare input data for Social Determinants of Health (SDOH) linkage using geographic information.
-Users need to prepare only **ONE** of the following data types encounter: address, coordinates, or census tract information.
+Users need to prepare only **ONE** of the following data types for each encounter: address, coordinates, or census tract information.

 ### Option 1.
 Address information
 #### Prepare a CSV file with formatted address data using one of the following acceptable formats: